alphagov/govuk-developer-docs/source/accessibility.html.md

 ## How accessible this website is

-We know some parts of this website are not fully accessible.
+We know some parts of this website are not fully accessible:

-- Some links are broken.
+- some links are broken.
-- Some headings do not fit with the content that follows.
+- some headings do not fit with the content that follows.
-- Some links do not clearly explain where they lead, or that they lead to external sites.
+- some links do not clearly explain where they lead, or that they lead to external sites.
-- Some pages skip heading levels.
+- some pages skip heading levels.
-- Some images do not have good alternative text, or have no alternative text.
+- some images do not have good alternative text, or have no alternative text.
-- Some content uses emojis without alternative text.
+- some content uses emojis without alternative text.
-- There are some links to documents in PDF format that are not accessible.
+- there are some links to documents in PDF format that are not accessible.

+There are also issues caused by our Technical Documentation Template.

 ## Feedback and contact information